-You can purchase tickets for one day, a weekend, or the entire event.
+You can purchase tickets for one day, a weekend, or the five-day general admission pass.
 Kids aged 12 and under are free with an adult.

 If you want to see a parade without purchasing a ticket, pick a spot along the Seawall outside of the Mardi Gras Historic Downtown Entertainment District during one of the Super Parades listed above.

 Downtown Galveston has metered street parking and a few paid lots along Market Street and Postoffice Street.

 Keep in mind that most lots are cash only.
 If you take a taxi or rideshare service from your Galveston vacation rental to the Mardi Gras!
 Entertainment Area, there is a designated pickup and drop-off zone at Market Street and 23rd Street.